 I promise, no other sentence in this post will be that long.

-A high resolution image of one of the new The newest Standard set for Magic the Gathering was spoiled well ahead of spoiler season leaving many excited, upset, confused, or downright ambivalent.
+A high resolution image of the newest Standard set for Magic the Gathering was spoiled well ahead of spoiler season leaving many excited, upset, confused, or downright ambivalent.
 Personally, I was excited because my wife does a fair bit in selling the Magic cards our family seems to collect.
 So, getting a head start on what’s coming helps her to know what might be worth holding onto and what’s worth punting now.

 I was excited, I think I mentioned that, “was excited.”
 I suppose I forgot to add some kind of marker of emphasis on that word was, but it’s there, in tone if not in markup.
 Elated might even had been a better term at one point.
 I love spoiler season, and to have it three months ahead of time.
 This was going to be like getting to open my Christmas presents on Halloween.
 Yes, I realize that’s less than three months but there are no good holidays in September and I love Halloween.
 It turned out I was more right than I expected.
 I got much more than I expected, mostly it was a let down, and there is entirely too much Red and Green going on here.